What is a competency card?

 - you can re-commence work.

-From 1 July 2024, if you are a former licensee with a competency card expiry date within the last 3 years, you can renew your RSA and Licensee endorsement by completing Licensee Training only.
+If you are a former licensee with a competency card that expired within the last 3 years, you can renew your RSA and licensee endorsement by completing Licensee Training only.

-- Discuss your re-entry into the industry with your Approved Training Provider (ATP) when applying to enroll in Licensee Training to ensure the correct steps are followed to re-instate your RSA endorsement.
+Discuss your re-entry into the industry with your ATP when applying to enrol in Licensee Training to ensure the correct steps are followed to re-instate your RSA endorsement.

 Contact us